hxlnt/nobadmemories.com/work.md

         <div class="row">
             <div class="col-md-8">

 Dial in to an interactive, glitchy psychic hotline.
+An interactive audiovisual installation controlled with a hacked payphone.

 Exhibited at the Museum of Human Achievement (Austin, Texas) and Marfa Open (Marfa, Texas).

 </div>
                           <div class="col-md-4">